Polaris Spark Client

 Create tables with Spark

-After Spark is started, you can use it to create and access Iceberg and Delta tables, for example:
+After Spark is started, you can use it to create and access Iceberg and Delta tables.
+For example:

 spark.sql("USE polaris")